antononcube/MathematicaForPrediction/MarkdownDocuments/Adaptive-Numerical-Lebesgue-integration-by-set-measure-estimates.md

 [![Adaptive-Numerical-Lebesgue-integration-VoronoiMeshVolumes-Histogram][3]][3]

-Let us define a function that computes $\mu$ according to Equation (2) with the generated points and assigned volumes:
+Let us define a function that computes $\mu$ according to Equation (@mf) with the generated points and assigned volumes:

     EstimateMeasure[fval_?NumericQ, pointVals_, pointVolumes_] :=
       Block[{pinds},